drupalprojects/twitter/README.txt

   https://www.drupal.org/node/1346824

-How to use the username, hashtag and embedded tweet input filters
+How to use the username, hashtag, and embedded tweet input filters
 --------------------------------------------------------------------------------
 1. Go to admin/settings/filters.
 2. Select the text format where the filters are to be added to.